-No reproduction of any part of this manual, even partial, is permitted without the Factory. authorization.
-The Factory reserves the right to modify the product described herein, in order to improve it, at any time and without notice.
+The reproduction of any part of this manual, in whole or in part, is forbidden without the prior consent of the manufacturer.
+In order to make improvements, Alpha and Outback reserves the right to modify the product described at any moment and without notice.